Germany's Transport Minister urges VW to clear up irregularities

-BERLIN (Reuters) - Germany’s Transport Minister urged Volkswagen (VOWG_p.DE) on Wednesday to leave no stone unturned in clearing up the latest irregularities and ensure that consumers would not be burdened.
+BERLIN, Nov 4 (Reuters) - Germany’s Transport Minister urged Volkswagen on Wednesday to leave no stone unturned in clearing up the latest irregularities and ensure that consumers would not be burdened.

 Alexander Dobrindt said the latest revelations that Volkswagen understated fuel consumption and CO2 emissions data had caused “irritation” in his ministry.